|On this page|

 Manually creating simulation meshes

-Simulation meshes for FEM may consist of tetrahedra, polygons or a mix of these two primitive types.
+Simulation meshes for FEM may consist of tetrahedra, polygons, polylines, isolated points, or a mix of all these.
 Tetrahedra provide your objects with local rigidity and local volume preservation, creating the impression of a solid object.
 Surface triangles may be fused on top of the tetrahedral mesh to create extra strength on the surface.
 This may be used to create dynamic wrinkling effects, among other things.

 The Solid Object shelf tool will automatically add nodes to the geometry network of your objects to convert them to tetrahedrons before importing them into the simulation network.